Towards solving the mass-composition problem in ultra high energy cosmic rays: Modification factor as indication of proton-dominated composition

 \section{Modification factor as indication of proton-dominated composition}

-Propagating through CMB the proton energy spectrum acquires two characteristic features: the dip, due to the reaction $p+\gamma_{\rm cmb} \to p+e^-+e^+$ \cite{Blum}, and GZK cutoff \cite{GZK} due to the reaction $p+\gamma_{\rm cmb} \to N + \pi$.
+Propagating through CMB the proton energy spectrum acquires two characteristic features: the dip, due to the process $p+\gamma_{\rm cmb} \to p+e^-+e^+$ \cite{Blum}, and GZK cutoff \cite{GZK} due to the reaction $p+\gamma_{\rm cmb} \to N + \pi$.
 These two features are quite different from the spectral features arising in the flux of UHE nuclei due to the interaction with CMB and EBL.
-This difference can be used to distinguish the flux of protons and nuclei and can be considered as an additional (indirect) test of the mass composition to be compared with observations.
+This difference can be used to distinguish protons from nuclei and can be used as an additional (indirect) test of the mass composition, to be compared with other observations.

-This test becomes particularly important in the light of the uncertainties in the direct measurements of the mass composition and in the hadronic interaction models at energies above the CERN calibrations.
+This test becomes particularly important in the light of the uncertainties in the direct measurements of the mass composition and in the hadronic interaction models at energies above the LHC (CERN) calibrations.

 In this section we use the modification-factor method to identify protons in UHECR.
-Following the works \cite{BGG,BGG-PL,Aletal}, it can be proved that this method favours a proton-dominated mass composition in the observations of four experiments: AGASA, Yakutsk, HiRes and Auger, using the data before 2009 (TA data of 2011 agree with the calculated modification factor too).
-Here we reconsider this analysis in light of the higher statistics data of Auger and TA as published in 2015 \cite{Auger2015,TA2015}.
-We will show that the new data confirm the agreement with the dip and show noticeable differences with the GZK cutoff (see Fig.~\ref{fig:AuTA2015}).
+Following the works \cite{BGG,BGG-PL,Aletal}, it can be proved that this method favours a proton-dominated mass composition in the observations of four experiments: AGASA, Yakutsk, HiRes and Auger, using the data before 2009, and the TA data as of 2011.
+Here we reconsider this analysis using the higher statistics data of Auger and TA as published in 2015-2017 \cite{Auger2015,TA2015,Auger2017,TA2017}.
+We will demonstrate that new data may agree at some reasonable conditions with the proton dip, but show noticeable differences with the GZK cutoff (see Fig.~\ref{fig:AuTA2015}).